The Ivy League & Financial Aid: The Ultimate Guide to All of Your Questions

 What types of financial aid are there?

-Before we get into what kind of financial aid do Ivy League schools offer specifically, specifically, we wanted to first go over the different kinds of sources of funds that students pursue when they are looking for ways to afford colleges and universities in the United States.
+Before we get into what kind of financial aid Ivy League schools offer specifically, we wanted to first go over the different types of sources of funds that students pursue when looking for ways to afford colleges and universities in the United States.

-As many already know, schools in the United States have gotten more and more expensive over the years.
-While even the best schools used to be just a couple of thousands dollars a year, and students were able to easily pay for their tuition with a part-time job, school tuition now more closely resembles the cost of home mortgages.
-It’s become a barrier for a lot of students all over the country and the rest of the world.
+As many know, schools in the United States have become increasingly expensive.
+While even the best schools used to be just a couple of thousand dollars a year, and students could quickly pay for their tuition with a part-time job, school tuition now resembles the cost of home mortgages.
+It’s become a barrier for many students all over the country and the rest of the world.

 Three students walking in the school campus.

 There are many different kinds of financial aid that students can pursue.
-It is important to know the difference between each of these options because they can come with very different pros and cons.
+Knowing the difference between these options is essential because they can come with very different pros and cons.

 Let’s break them all down together.